Time Machine, a (mostly) dependency-free simple version control system written in C99.

 has two parents:

-Commits must have one tree, at least one parent, one committer, at least one author, one date, one subject line, and any number of body lines.
+Commits must have one tree, any number of parents, one committer, one author, one date, one subject line, and any number of body lines.
 These lines MUST occur in the order specified here.

 SECS is the number of seconds since 1970-01-01 00:00 UTC at which the